Legal jargon can be baffling

 Executor - the person(s) named in a Will to administer your estate after your death.

-Grant of probate - the legal document issued to the executors that authorises them to deal with the estate.
-Without it, money and property cannot be distributed according to the Will.
+Grant of probate - the legal document issued to the executors by the Probate Registry that authorises them to deal with the assets in the deceased's name.
+Without it, money and property can not be collected in and then distributed according to the Will.
+See Letters of Administration when there is no Will.

 IHT- Inheritance Tax